Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Looking at the total return of 35.9% in the last 5 years of PGIM Balanced Fund Class A, we see it is relatively lower, thus worse in comparison to the benchmark SPY (87.4%)
+• Looking at the total return, or performance of 27.6% in the last 5 years of PGIM Balanced Fund Class A, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (91.8%)

-• During the last 3 years, the total return, or performance is 6.7%, which is lower, thus worse than the value of 25.4% from the benchmark.
+• Compared with SPY (30.9%) in the period of the last 3 years, the total return, or performance of 4.5% is lower, thus worse.

 CAGR: